sendtoazzam/pantheon-template-service/docs/enhanced-guard-system.md

 ## Overview

-The Enhanced Guard System provides a comprehensive, multi-layered authentication and authorization system for the Pantheon Template Service.
+The Enhanced Guard System provides a comprehensive, multi-layered authentication and authorization system for the Muslim Finder Backend.
 It supports multiple authentication guards, role-based access control, security features, and advanced user management.

 ## 🔐 **Guard Types**